 Finally, what's needed to achieve this?
 First off, Ian Stone of Network Rail has given us permission for this project, a big thank you to him.

 Our 6 coaches will need a more through exam than usual, there is a world of difference between running on a heritage line and 'going mainline'.

 We need to raise funds for an approved engineer to inspect the vehicles and the possibility that there may be some repairs and renewals to be carried out.

 After this we can then obtain an Engineering Acceptance certificate.
-Then there's getting the coaches re registered on the Rolling Stock Library, finding a Train Operating Company (TOC) to run the train, we will be adding passenger coaches, insurance and many other details before we can set sail on the Big railway.
+Then there's getting the coaches re registered on the Rolling Stock Library, finding a Train Operating Company (TOC) to run the train, insurance and many other details before we can set sail on the Big railway.

 Add to that, that 5 of the set need to be repainted.
 Got to have them looking their best for this event.

 We have also been in discussion with various partners in the rail industry, most have given it a thumbs up and offered assistance and advice.
 More on this as the project advances.